-To my dad, his first born, my older brother, was like a prince.
-In my young mind as I saw things or how I felt it in my bones, my dad lavished, if not all, an inordinate amount of his affections and care towards him, leaving me feeling shortchanged in the bargain.
+As far as my dad was concerned my older brother, my dad's first born, was like a prince.
+In my young mind as I saw things, or how I felt it in my bones, my dad lavished, if not all, an inordinate amount of his time, affections and care towards him, leaving me feeling shortchanged in the bargain.
 In order to counteract that lavishness and have my dad aim some of that affection in my direction, I did everything I could to gain or establish an equal level of worthiness.
 The difference was that my older brother received his worthiness, at least as I saw it, with no effort on his part, but I had to continuously prop up mine diligently, making any outcome dubious or short term without my constant input.
 Thus entered into my young childhood me being a Junior Air Raid Warden.

 During World War II, on our block and for several around, my dad was an air raid warden, a position he not only relished, but a fine one at that.
 My older brother didn't care about it one way or the other, but I saw it as a window of opportunity to upgrade my status in my father's eyes.
 If my solution did or didn't work relative to my dad is nothing I have any real recollection of, however I liked it.
 On my own initiative and a little help from my mother, I became a Junior Air Raid Warden primarily on the basis of responding to an ad similar to the one below and reading comic book stories such as Edison Bell's Junior Air Raid Wardens, also below.
 In the process of doing so, amongst my peers and adults on the block, I raised my importance beyond any recognition simply from just my dad, making me understand for the first time, sadly though, that there was a much wider world of significance out there.